pkardas/notes/README.md

 ## My learning notes

-I use **Typora** to wrote the notes.
-If you really need to ready my notes, I strongly encourage you to open them in Typora because of much better formatting:
+I use **Typora** to write the notes.
+If you really need to read my notes, I strongly encourage you to open them in Typora because of much better formatting:

 ###### Typora: